faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 The crontab file contains a list of tasks that you wish to execute on a regular basis, as well as the name of the command that manages them.
 Crontab stands for "cron table," as it executes tasks using the cron job scheduler.

-Adversary can create a reverse shell that pointing to their C2 server using cron job upon reboot.
+The adversary can create a reverse shell that points to their C2 server using cron job upon reboot.
 Below is a simple example of bash reverse shell as for the PoC.

 	$ Command: